 - Use a multimeter to test the DC voltage between 2 port(or S or L2 port) and 3 port(or N or S port) of outdoor unit.
-The red pin of multimeter connects with 2 port(or S or L2 port) while the black pin is for 3 port(or N or S port). - When AC is normal running, the voltage is moving alternately as positive values and negative values - If the outdoor unit has malfunction, the voltage has always been the positive value. - While if the indoor unit has malfunction, the voltage has always been a certain value.
+The red pin of multimeter connects with 2 port(or S or L2 port) while the black pin is for 3 port(or N or S port). - When AC is normal running, the voltage will move alternately between -25V to 25V. - If the outdoor unit has malfunction, the voltage will move alternately with positive value. - While if the indoor unit has malfunction, the voltage will be a certain value.